notyme-dev/RTV_Map_Template/README.md

 6. If you can enter and exit the map correctly you should be ready to start creating your map.

 **Read through "MapTemplate/Main.gd" to get an idea of how registering your custom map with the loader works.**

+**Exporting:**
+1. Configure your mod.txt, **set the MapTemplate autoload name to something unique.**
+2. Export with ModZipExporter (make sure you are naming your zip file as .vmz, not .zip)